Self-doubt and impostor syndrome

 Explore and reflect

-Impostor syndrome (also referred to in research as impostor phenomenon) is the experience some people have where they feel their accolades, or the esteem others have for them or their work, is undeserved.
-They may also feel they’re a “fraud” or that they’ll be exposed as not deserving the recognition, praise or position they hold.
+Impostor syndrome (also referred to in research as “impostor phenomenon”) describes the experience of feeling you don’t deserve accolades or the esteem of others.
+You may also feel you’re a “fraud” or you’ll be exposed as not deserving the recognition, praise or position you hold.

-Though self-doubt or impostor syndrome is not a mental illness, it can impact a person’s psychological well-being.
+Though self-doubt or impostor syndrome isn’t a mental illness, it can impact a person’s psychological well-being.

 You may be experiencing impostor syndrome if you: